 In an effort to provide more balance to the show — and perhaps give our male audience the benefit of a woman’s perspective on this particular subject for a change — we’ve invited therapist and makeover expert Kimberly Seltzer back to talk about flirting for women.
 She’ll also tell us about her How to Create Attraction Package, which is geared for women and men.

-Take the Art of Charm Challenge by clicking here, or text CHARMED to 33444.
+Take the Art of Charm Challenge by clicking here, or text AOC to 38470.
 We’ll take you step by step to becoming better at making personal and professional connections, becoming a better networker, increasing your personal social capital and charisma.
 This is for both men and women!

 More About This Show